sevda-sanver/novalistic-website/README.md

 ## 📝 Customization

-- Email: hello@novalistic.ai
+- Email: info@novalistic.ai
-- Phone: +1 (555) 123-4567
+- Phone: +1 (706) 714 5143
-- Location: San Francisco, CA
+- Location: Raleigh, NC

 ## 🚀 Deployment

+This website is deployed as a dynamic website on **Netlify**.

-Static website can be deployed to GitHub Pages, Netlify, Vercel, or any web hosting service.
+It can also be deployed to other hosting services if needed:
+- GitHub Pages (static)
+- Vercel
+- Other web hosting providers

 ## 📱 Responsive Breakpoints